Settlement Agreements

 Does the employee have to seek legal advice on the settlement agreement?

 Yes, the employee’s waiver of claims will only be effective where they have received independent legal advice.
 As a result it is common for the employer to make a contribution to the employee’s legal fees for this advice.
 A standard contribution is usually between £500 and £1500 depending on the nature of the disputes to be settled.
+Our usual fee to review and advise on the terms of the agreement is £750 plus VAT.

 When is a settlement agreement used?